Qengineering/PyTorch-Jetson-Nano/README.md

 -----------------
 ## PyTorch 2.0
 Pytorch 2.0 and above uses **CUDA 11**.
-The Jetson Nano has CUDA 10.2.
+The Jetson Nano has CUDA 10.2.<br>
-Due to low-level GPU incompatibility, installing CUDA 11 on your Nano is impossible.
+Due to low-level GPU incompatibility, installing CUDA 11 on your Nano is impossible.<br>
-Pytorch 2.0 can only be installed on Jetson family members using a JetPack 5.0 or higher, such as the _Jetson Nano Orion_.
+Pytorch 2.0 can only be installed on Jetson family members using a JetPack 5.0 or higher, such as the _Jetson Nano Orion_.<br>
 Unfortunately, it does not appear that this version will also be available for the Jetson Nano soon.

 -----------------